|Module Code: FR335

-* Week 4 includes some graphic material related to sex, violence and/or the body in general (while themes of sexual violence, depicted in one week's set film (A ma soeur!) and related media.
+* Week 4 includes some graphic material related to sex, violence and/or the body in general (while themes of sexual violence are of course crucial to discussions of #MeToo in a non-graphic way).
 Students who prefer not to engage with such ideas might prefer to skip over one or two film sequences or possibly take a different course - even if such material in no way forms the bulk of focus.

-I introduced this module upon joining Warwick in 2014-15, building on my various research interests in contemporary trasnational film and media, gender studies, history and theory, as well as drawing on my experience analysing both audiovisual and written texts.
-These skills have been developed in the belief that culture operates in an inter-disciplinary fashion and therefore a cross-media approach is best placed to take the temperature of particular issues over different time periods (within reasonable limits as to new skills that students can be expected to acquire in one course).
+I introduced this module upon joining Warwick in 2014-15, building on my various research interests in contemporary trasnational film and media, gender studies, history and theory, as well as drawing on my experience analysing audiovisual texts.
+These skills have been developed in the belief that culture operates in an inter-disciplinary fashion and therefore a cross-media approach is well placed to take the temperature of particular issues over different time periods (within reasonable limits as to new skills that students can be expected to acquire in one course).
 The first year it was taught, a salient point highlighted by finalists' end-of-year surveys across French Studies was their newly sharpened recognition of the importance of studying gender.
 Several students from the course have gone on to pursue further study directly connected to the course, areas such as film and media studies or women's and gender studies at such institutions including Oxford, UCL, SOAS and the Sorbonne.
 In 2015-16, one student was jointly awarded the Undergraduate Essay prize by the journal Studies in French Cinema for their formative essay from the course.
 Student comments spontaneously emailed to me have included:

 "I wanted to say thank you for the amazing course.
 It was enriching and very interesting."